 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species have greenish-brown forewings each with a broad dirty-looking straight white line along the costa, and along the margin, and a curved line from mid-costa to wingtip.
+The adult moths of this species have greenish-brown forewings each with dirty-looking white markings, including a broad subcostal line, a submarginal arc, and a hooked line from mid-costa to wingtip.
 The hindwings are pale brown, darkening toward the margins.
 The wingspan is about 1.5 cms.

 The species has been found in

 as well as in Australia in

 Further reading :

 Characters of undescribed Lepidoptera in the collection of W.W.
 Saunders, Esq.,

 Transactions of the Royal Entomological Society of London,